IBMStreams/streamsx.documentation/docs/4.1/qse-getting-started.markdown

 weight:  10
 ---

-# Getting Started with IBM Streams 4.1 Quick Start Edition
+# Getting Started with IBM Streams 4.1 Quick Start Edition (QSE)

+If you haven't downloaded the Streams QSE, you may download it here:

+{% include download.html%}

 ## Streams Overview